Tutorial: Deploy Tempo HA on top of COS Lite

 code

-juju deploy tempo-coordinator-k8s --channel edge --trust tempo
+juju deploy tempo-coordinator-k8s --channel 1/stable --trust tempo

-juju deploy tempo-worker-k8s --channel edge --trust tempo-worker
+juju deploy tempo-worker-k8s --channel 1/stable --trust tempo-worker

 juju integrate tempo tempo-worker